gitbito/AI-Automation/documentation/create_overview_doc/README.md

 ## Supported Languages

-Supports Python, C, C++, Java, JavaScript, Go, Rust, Ruby, PHP, and Bash, Kotlin and is extensible to other languages.
+Supports Python, C, C++, Java, JavaScript, Go, Rust, Ruby, PHP, Bash, Kotlin and is extensible to other languages.

 To add support for a new language, simply add the file extension to the CSV file "programming_languages.csv".